 Service (w): the service industry always has a need for good people.
-Maybe you tend bar or perhaps do technical support, but the idea is you have the ability to listen to others and help them to solve their problems.
-You should receive a reduced difficulty on to such efforts to reassure others, even if it means reading 'between the lines' because someone doesn't know what they're trying to tell you.
+Maybe you tend bar, or perhaps do technical support, but the idea is you have the ability to listen to others and help them to solve their problems.
+You receive a reduced difficulty on on any efforts to reassure others, even if it means 'reading between the lines' because someone doesn't know, or are incapable of articulating, what they're trying to tell you.

 Sleight of Hand (a): this is the skill of misdirection, often used by stage magicians - though real sorcerers wield it now and then.
 With quick movements and fluid gestures, along with a little bit of showmanship, the character with sleight of hand can seemingly make objects disappear right before one's eyes, doing so at a reduced difficulty.
 Picking pockets, on the other hand, is an average difficulty Agility (intellect) action.

-The four environmental skills involve specialized knowledge that assists a character in navigating or surviving the world around them.
-Whether it involves climbing an extreme vertical surface, following an elusive target's trail or even thriving in the harshest of climates, this class of talent will get you there.
+The eleven environmental skills involve specialized knowledge that assists a character in navigating or surviving the world around them.
+Whether it involves climbing an extreme vertical surface, following an elusive target's trail, or even thriving in the harshest of climates, this class of talent will get you there.
 The skills represented here are primarily non-combative in nature.

 Climbing (s): while most heroes climb with the assistance of super-human abilities, some individuals are just really good at doing so under their own power... or with the help of a bit of gear here and there.
 Climbers excel at ascending or descending vertical surfaces, from brick walls to craggy mountains, and should receive a reduced difficulty on any such attempts to do so.

 Stealth (w): stealth is the ability to move without being conspicuous.
 Perhaps the character can tread silently, or maybe they're good at looking innocuous while doing so.
-When in use under practical conditions, stealth applies an increased difficulty to actions required to detect the stealthy character - a bonus that works well with characters who possess super human abilities of this stripe.
+When in use under practical conditions, stealth applies an increased difficulty to actions required to detect the stealthy character - a perk that works well with characters who possess super-human abilities of this stripe.

 Tracking (w): while there is a super tracking power, perfectly normal humans can learn to follow others as well.
 The tracking skill allows a body to detect the signs of a person's passing, no matter how small or seemingly insignificant.
 They do so at a reduced difficulty, using advanced intuition and situational awareness to notice those blades of broken grass, changes in animal chatter, or whatever.

 Acrobatics (a): an acrobatic character is incredibly nimble, either naturally or thanks to intensive training in this regard.
 The acrobatics skill offers several benefits in combat, granting characters a reduced difficulty on actions intended to dodge attacks or lower falling damage.
-Acrobatics also offers a similar bonus to other feats of balance, such as walking a tight rope or preventing falls.
+Acrobatics also offers a similar bonus to other feats of balance, such as walking a tightrope (funambulism) or preventing falls.

 Aerial Combat (a): this specialized fighting skill involves training in airborne combat.
 It provides a reduced difficulty on combat actions attempted while in the air, whether the character is flying under their own power or in a vehicle of some sort.
 This bonus can stack with other skill benefits, but is often countered by the high movement rates of other aerial combatants anyway.

-Astral Combat (i): one who masters this skill excels in fighting while in a disembodied state.
-This can be while traveling in an astral form or a cyber-spatial avatar - or anything in between.
+Astral Combat (i): one who masters this skill excels in fighting in a disembodied state.
+This can be while traveling in an astral form, a cyber-spatial avatar, or anything in-between.
 Astral combat grants a reduced difficulty on all combat maneuvers attempted while bodiless, whether armed or unarmed, a bonus that readily stacks with other fighting and weapon skills (where applicable).